by Jan Knowles

 In 1861 Florida had become the third state to secede from the Union and the Union Navy blockaded Florida to prevent goods from being shipped in or out of the State.
 Prior to this, goods from Hernando County had been shipped all over the world, including Europe and to Russia.

 At that time, Hernando County also encompassed what is now Pasco and Citrus counties.
 In those days, the government would offer future settlers 160 acres of land for free if they farmed five acres and lived on the property for five years.
 This was in an attempt to help settle Florida.

 Make sure you visit SUTLERS ROW, which has everything from the 1800’s period.
-Over 35 sutlers with wares such as period costumes, flags, rock candy, kettle korn, fried bread and homemade root beer.
+Browse among dozens of sutlers with wares such as period costumes, flags, rock candy, kettle korn, fried bread and homemade root beer.
 Many authors are present as well as nonprofit history organizations.